 Picking small moments where interiority can shine is key.

-Many writers have a sense of whether or not they excel at this.
+Many writers have a sense of whether or not they excel at developing interiority in writing.
 I recently worked with a client who came to me saying, “Dang it, I just don’t know how to render a character’s emotions.”
 It was true, and I appreciated her self-awareness.

 He’s nervous…about what in particular?
 About whether or not he’ll succeed?
 About a specific worst case scenario, which would give me additional context or foreshadowing about the plot?
 He’s angry…at who?
 The other character in the scene, who is a snake, or himself for believing the snake in the first place?
-As you can see, there are many things beyond the base emotions that we can name, and that is where the real meat of your character lives.
+As you can see, there are many things beyond the base feelings that we can layer into our emotional writing, and that is where the real meat of your character lives.

 Checklist for Developing Character Interiority

 If you suspect that you might struggle with interiority, write the following questions on a Post It note and hang it above your writing station:

 - What is your character doing right now (objective)?
 Why (motivation)?
 (The why is especially important.)